Read time 3 minutes

 Conclusion

-Here, we provided you with the techniques to enable circular logging with the issues that you can face while enabling it.
-If for any reason, you can’t dismount or re-mount the database, use Kernel for Exchange Server.
-This tool allows you to recover, repair and restore your Exchange mailboxes and database.
+Enabling circular logging in Exchange 2010 provides more storage to keep your data on the Exchange Server.
+However, circular logging is a manual data management strategy.
+Here, we provided you with the techniques to enable circular logging and the issues you can face during the process.
+If for any reason, you can’t dismount or re-mount the database, use Kernel for Exchange Server to recover, repair and restore your Exchange mailboxes and database.

 Kernel for Exchange Server